Susan Filan: TV Legal Analyst

 In 2005, Filan began providing commentary on MSNBC, Fox News, CNN, Court TV, ABC News, CBS News, and BBC News in 2005 on several high-profile cases including Michael Jackson and Scott Peterson.
 In May 2005, Filan resigned as a prosecutor to pursue a career in media when she was hired by NBC News and MSNBC to provide exclusive legal analysis of the Michael Jackson trial.
 She covered the trial from Santa Maria, California.
 After Jackson's acquittal on all charges, Filan returned home and began providing legal analysis for MSNBC and occasionally appeared on NBC.
 In 2006, she was promoted to MSNBC Senior Analyst.

 In addition to appearing as an analyst on MSNBC's daytime and primetime programs, Filan also has served as a guest host for "The Abrams Report."
 Filan has been quoted in print media around the world.

 She is a regular contributor to Women in Crime Ink, described by the Wall Street Journal as "a blog worth reading."

 Credentials

 Filan is admitted to practice before the Supreme Court of the United States, the United States Court of Appeals for the Second Circuit, the United States District Court for the District of Connecticut and the Courts of the State of Connecticut.
-She has a column on MSNBC.com called the Filan Files.
+She had a column on MSNBC.com called the Filan Files.

 She was the past president of the Board of Quinnipiac University School of Law Alumni Association and an Alternate on the Local Grievance Panel for the Judicial District of New Haven.